Skip to main content

 Monitoring infrastructure investments

-The main purpose of monitoring infrastructure investments is to provide investors in electronic communications networks an easier path towards the realization of their investment projects – broadband connections.
-Citizens benefit form better internet access, and the results of a number of unrelated studies (European Investment Bank, World Bank, Ericsson) have shown that this directly affects the increase of the country’s GDP.
+The main purpose of monitoring infrastructure investment is to help investors in electronic communications networks to get their investment projects - broadband - off the ground.
+For citizens, this is primarily about better internet access, and the results of a number of unrelated studies (European Investment Bank, World Bank, Ericsson) have shown that this has a direct impact on raising GDP in the country itself.

-The Agency's long-term vision is to contribute towards the continued infrastructure development of electronic communication networks in Slovenia and encouraging healthy competition between operators in this area.
-This can also be achieved by providing appropriate information support to the operator's market operation, while ensuring through legal instruments rules of fair play among providers in the investment phase.
+The Agency's long-term vision is to contribute to the further infrastructural development of electronic communications networks in Slovenia and to promote healthy competition between operators in this area as well.
+This can be achieved by providing the appropriate information basis for the market players (operators), while at the same time ensuring fair rules of the game between providers at the investment stage by means of legal instruments.

-As the national regulator of the electronic communications market, the Agency is aware of the above, and is striving to improve conditions for implementing ultra-high-speed digital connections to practically every household in Slovenia (in accordance with it authority according to ZEKom-1) with the following activities:
+The Agency, as the national regulator of the electronic communications market, is aware of the above, and in this area it seeks to improve the conditions for the implementation of superfast digital connections to households in the Republic of Slovenia, in accordance with the powers conferred on the Agency by the ZEKom-2, through the following activities:

-• establishing and managing the portal for publishing intents to construct public utility infrastructure.
+• setting up and operating a portal for the publication of intentions to build public utility infrastructure.
 The portal is available at: http://investicije.akos-rs.si/,

-• holding workshops and consultations for raising awareness on obligations related to joint construction and shared use of public utility infrastructure,
+• conducting workshops and consultations to raise awareness of obliged parties on the obligations in the field of joint construction and sharing of utility infrastructure,

-• raising awareness among the owners of public utility infrastructure on the importance and the need for entering their communication infrastructure into the public utility infrastructure registry,
+• raising the awareness of the owners of the utility infrastructure of the importance and need to register their communication infrastructure in the utility infrastructure catalogue,

-• supervision of the openness of broadband networks and fulfilment of obligations of network construction when there is market interest and
+• monitoring of the openness of broadband networks and the fulfilment of network construction obligations in the event of demonstrated market interest,

 Accessibility(CTRL+F2)